RidleyB/sen/content/_characters/fritz-reinhardt.md

   - element_title: "Eyes"
     element: ""

-excerpt: "The betrothed of Elena Del Vecchio.
+blurb: "The betrothed of Elena Del Vecchio.
 Despite the prestige of the union, this pairing is shrouded in controversy due to past events involving Francesca Santini and Karl Reinhardt."
 ---

+{% include character-content.html %}